MST-SymphonyCMS/symphony-extensions/README.md

 ## Instructions

+1. Navigate to the cloned directory
-From this directory type the command below to initialize and update all extensions:

-`git submodule update --init --recursive`
+2. Initialize and update all extensions: `git submodule update --init --recursive`
+3. Clean up all Git references: `rm -Rf extensions/**/.git*`
+4. Get to work building your Symphony site!